Skip to content

 How many custom wedding cups should I order?

 Start with your guest list.
 For seated dinners, order at least one cup per guest plus 10% extra.
-For cocktail receptions, plan 1.5–2 cups per guest since people often use multiple cups during the night.
+For cocktail receptions, plan 1.5 to 2 cups per guest since people often use multiple cups during the night.
 Also account for separate events like welcome parties or brunches.

 What's the best material for outdoor summer weddings?